-As a general practice, the Nominating Committee does not nominate members of an ad hoc committee; the members select themselves.
-The names of members and the dates of establishment of ad hoc committees and working groups are listed in the 2012 Yearbook on page 143-144.
+As a general practice, the Nominating Committee does not nominate members of an ad hoc committee or working group; the members select themselves.
+The names of members and the dates of establishment of ad hoc committees and working groups are listed in the Yearbook after committee rosters.

 When an ad hoc committee is established, a time limit is set for its duration.
 At the end of that time, a decision is made by the Yearly Meeting as to whether the ad hoc committee is to be continued for another specified period of time, made a standing committee, or laid down.
 If no decision is made by the Yearly Meeting, the ad hoc committee automatically is laid down when the time limit expires.

 Any other groups recognized by the Yearly Meeting which are not standing committees or ad hoc committees are either special groups or working groups.
 As provided in Section VI below, the former groups report to the Yearly Meeting, the latter to a sponsoring committee of the Yearly Meeting.

 The Committees of Baltimore Yearly Meeting are: